 We are maintaining disease free in vitro stock plants of 101-14, Chardonnay and Cabernet Sauvignon that we received as in vitro cultures from Foundation Plant Services (FPS).
 For material that was not available through FPS, we have collected shoot tips from field material grown at FPS.
-This includes genotypes 3309C, Freedom, 110R, MGT 420A, 140Ru, Salt Creek 1103, and scion genotypes Cabernet Sauvignon, Pinot Noir, Zinfandel, and French Colombard.
+This includes genotypes 3309C, Freedom, 110R, MGT 420A, 140Ru, Salt Creek 1103P, and scion genotypes Cabernet Sauvignon, Pinot Noir, Zinfandel, and French Colombard.
 We have collected shoot tips for three additional genotypes, Merlot, Harmony and MGT 420A that we were not successful in establishing shoot cultures last season.
 Four-inch shoot tips were collected and transferred to 50 ml centrifuge tubes and surface sterilized in 0.526% sodium hypochlorite for 15 minutes followed by three rinses in sterile distilled water.
 The shoot tip was cut into nodal sections and any tissue damaged by sterilization was removed.
 The nodal sections were transferred onto agar solidified Chee and Poole C2d Vitis medium containing 5mg/l chlorophenol red or agar solidified MS minimal organics medium supplemented with 1.0 mg/l BAP, 0.1 mg/l IBA, 0.1 mg/l GA3 and 5 mg/l chlorophenol red.
-Aseptic shoot cultures have been established and have been plated onto Mezzetti medium with increasing levels of BAP in order to establish bulk meristem cultures (Figure 5).
-We are finding differences in our ability to produce bulk meristem cultures between rootstocks and scion genotypes.
-We have produced quality bulk meristem cultures for scion genotypes Chardonnay, French Colombard, Pinot noir and Zinfandel.
-However, rootstock genotypes do not readily produce bulk meristems in our hands, but produce elongated shoots with a significant amount of non-organized callus making it unsuitable for bulk meristem transformation (Figure 6).
-Based on the difficulty of generating bulk meristems for rootstock genotypes and the limited success we have had with transforming thin slices of bulk meristems compared to our standard somatic embryo-based transformation, we do not plan to pursue this strategy in the future.
+Aseptic shoot cultures have been established and maintained on Chee and Poole minimal organics medium supplemented with 0.01 mg/l IBA.
+Shoot tips were collected and plated onto Mezzetti medium with increasing levels of BAP in order to establish bulk meristem cultures (Figure 8).
+We have produced good quality bulk meristem cultures for scion genotypes Chardonnay, French Colombard, Pinot noir and Zinfandel.
+However, rootstock genotypes do not readily produce bulk meristems in our hands, but produce elongated shoots with a significant amount of non-organized callus making it unsuitable for bulk meristem transformation (Figure 9).
+Based on the difficulty of generating bulk meristems for rootstock genotypes and the limited success we have had with transforming thin slices of bulk meristems compared to our standard somatic embryo-based transformation (see below), we do not plan to pursue this strategy in the future.

-Figure 5.
+Figure 8.
 Shoot cultures established for rootstock and scion genotypes

-Figure 6.
+Figure 9.
 Initiation of bulk meristem cultures for rootstock and scion germplasm

 Objective 7.
 Test Mezzetti et al., 2002, bulk meristem transformation methodology for seven rootstock genotypes and six scion genotypes as an alternate to somatic embryo transformation.
+Progress: